How does DHCP work in the network? Before we answer that question, we need to understand the different ways of configuring the IP addresses.

 However, there should be a better way to automate this process, and Yes, there is a better way.
 That’s when DHCP ( Dynamic Host Configuration Protocol) comes to your rescue.

-What is DHCP and how it works?
+What is DHCP and how does it work?

 In this blog, we are going to find out how does DHCP works in a network and take a look at some of the essential DHCP packets using Wireshark.